kaietaie/rentcar/README.md

 ### How to start project?

 1. clone repo in your terminal with command `gh repo clone kaietaie/rentcar`
+2. install NodeJS if you don`t have it yet
-2. `cd` into the new folder and type `npm install`
+3. `cd` into the new folder and type `npm install`
-3. run backend-server type `npm run serverStart`
+4. run backend-server type `npm run serverStart`
-4. run the React project type `npm start`
+5. run the React project type `npm start`

 ## Security files needed:
 * `.env` with Firebase data and MongoDB connection